orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 ### Use of CSS grids

 Form Builder already used [CSS grids](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for rendering the form being edited.
 Starting with Orbeon Forms 2022.1, by default, Orbeon Forms also uses CSS grids for all grids at runtime as well.
 Previously, the default was to use HTML tables at runtime.
-This is made possible with the drop of Internet Explorer support.
+This is made possible with the removal of Internet Explorer support.

 There can be impact on custom CSS, since the markup now contains `<div>` elements instead of `<table>`, `<tr>`, `<td>`, etc., and the default CSS use `display: grid` and related CSS properties.